NickSoetaert/WaveMaker/README.md

 # Wave Maker

-Sends ascii-representations of sinal waves to a .txt file Make for Ruby practice.
+Sends ascii-representations of sinal waves to the screen Made for Ruby practice.